 Want to get started growing your own?
 Take a look at our guide on how to grow acers.

 How do you landscape a long, narrow garden?

 When it comes to landscaping a long, narrow garden, leading garden designer and CEO of Bowles & Wyer John Wyer shares some expert advice...

-'They shouldn't be too disparate though,' he continues.
+'A long garden shouldn't be too disparate,' he says.
 'One really good trick we use sometimes is to have some unifying feature or theme that ties the different areas together.'
 This can be demonstrated in the ideas above which use a consistent color scheme or use of material, for example.

 John also suggests to use simple dividers to partially separate areas.
 'I like to think of these like scenery insets on a stage,' he says.
 Take a look at our garden divider ideas to get inspired.

 And lastly, 'Lighting is also really important to add mood in these gardens,' John says.
 The garden above provides a lovely example, where the winding pathway is given a whole new lease of life with subtle spotlights.
 Don't forget to check out our garden lighting ideas for plenty more stunning designs.

 Hopefully by now you've found some long garden ideas that you love, but if you're looking for more inspiration for tricky plots, take a look at our ideas for awkward shaped gardens.

 The garden was always a big part of Holly's life growing up, as was the surrounding New Forest where she lived.
 Her appreciation for the great outdoors has only grown since then.
 She's been an allotment keeper, a professional gardener, and a botanical illustrator – plants are her passion.
 But, she loves all things digital too.
 She joined the team at Gardeningetc after working as a freelance content creator for a web agency, whilst studying for her M.Sc. in Marketing.
 Now she feels lucky enough to combine both digital and botanical worlds, every day!

 Could weeds be the biggest garden trend of 2021?